 Engagement is a broader and ongoing process of sharing information with the community and seeking its feedback, with the purpose of involving the community in the process of decision making.
 This may or may not include a more formal consultation process.

-The Long-term Plan (LTP) is the capital and operational expenditure the Council intends to undertake over the next twenty years, and the impacts on the community.
+The Long-term Plan (LTP) is the capital and operational expenditure the Council intends to undertake over the next thirty years, and the impacts on the community.